 You’ve loaded up your washing machine, added the detergent, set the water temperature, selected a wash cycle, and pressed the start button.
 The tub begins to fill with water, and you head back to the family room to finish a chapter in that thriller you’re reading or start bingeing the latest streaming baking show.
 But when you return to the laundry room forty-five minutes later to unload the washer, you find that the clothes are partially submerged in soapy water.
 Why hasn’t the tub drained?
 Did the washer do any “washing” at all?
+Why is the washing machine not working?

 To effectively troubleshoot why your washer has stopped working mid-cycle, it’s a good idea to familiarize yourself with the various cycles a washer will go through to clean your clothes, towels, and linens…